hoaivan/saltstack-cheatsheet/README.md

 * http://www.xenuser.org/saltstack-cheat-sheet/
 * https://github.com/saltstack/salt/wiki/Cheat-Sheet

-# Documentation
-This is important because the help system is very good.

 ## Networking
 In order to run, Salt needs to keep open the following communication ports
 * Job publisher port on TCP 4505 port.